 There are different types of bonds

-There are a lot of different types of bonds on the market.
+There are many types of bonds on the market.
 Some of the more common ones for small business owners and self-employed workers include:

 If your first question is, "what's a surety bond?" you’re not alone.
-A surety bond is a contract between at least three parties that protects against losses caused by one party not meeting contractual obligations.
+A surety bond is a general term for a contract between at least three parties that protects against losses caused by one party not meeting contractual obligations.